Spirit of the Dance: Florent Schmitt’s Suite sans esprit de suite (1937-38)

 Spirit of the Dance: A vintage copy of Florent Schmitt’s Suite sans esprit de suite, composed for orchestra in 1937.

 In the evocative names of the five movements of the Suite, one can clearly sense the composer hearkening back to the earlier days of his great travels.
-(Actually, Schmitt would continue to travel the world in the remaining two decades of his life; the musicologist Dr. Jerry Rife has noted that Schmitt’s final passport, issued in 1956 two years before the composer’s death, contains more than 40 visa stamps!)
+(Actually, Schmitt would continue to travel the world in the remaining two decades of his life; the musicologist Dr. Jerry Rife has noted that Schmitt’s final passport, issued in 1956 just two years before the composer’s death, contains more than 40 visa stampings!)

 Florent Schmitt Suite sans esprit de suite Thierry Fischer Hyperion